SentinalFS/docs/ebpf/architecture.md

 ## CRDs

-* These CRDs can be like
+These CRDs can be like

-* These CRDs will be used by daemonset to send information to ebpf program in the linux kernel
+These CRDs will be used by daemonset to send information to ebpf program in the linux kernel

-* Regex to be used exclusively
+Regex to be used exclusively

-* They can be in different namespace as it will be applied on pods that are there
+They can be in different namespace as it will be applied on pods that are there

-* We can have a global monitoring policy as well
+We can have a global monitoring policy as well

+We can add dirs as well as depth (How many levels of depth to scan files for?) to it if we don't want to overload the system

 ```yaml
 apiVersion: sentinelfs.io/v2